swow/swow/README.md

 Swow supports running under the ZTS (Zend Thread Safety) version of PHP, that is, multi-thread support based on memory isolation.

 This means that it can be used well with [parallel](https://www.php.net/manual/book.parallel.php), [pthreads](https://www.php.net/manual/book.pthreads.php), and other multi-threaded extensions.
-But Swow itself does not provide any multi-threading support.

 ## 🐣 Learning cost